 - Contingency management interventions.
 These therapies use reward vouchers or cash prizes to reward positive behaviors like drug-free urine tests.
 The value of the rewards is low at first and increases with each consecutive positive step.

 - The Matrix Model.
 This therapy includes elements from many different approaches, including group therapy, drug education, and self-help participation.

-- 12-Step facilitation therapy.
-This model is designed to help the recovering individual to become actively involved in 12-step recovery groups in order to help support their continued abstinence following treatment.
+- 12-step facilitation therapy.
+This model is designed to help the recovering individual become actively involved in 12-step recovery groups in order to help support their continued abstinence following treatment.

 Why Is Quitting Adderall Important?